adegans/Goosle/readme.md

 Or say hi on [Mastodon](https://mas.to/@arnan) or [Telegram](https://t.me/arnandegans).

 ## Changelog
+1.2.2 - February 16, 2024
+- [new] Individual on/off setting for each search engine and torrent site
+- [new] YTS Highlights for latest releases, highest rated or most downloaded movies
+- [new] EZTV Highlights for latest TV Show episode releases
+- [new] Goosle-cron.php file for if you want to clear the file cache in the background
+- [change] l33tx torrents disabled by default - They use Cloudflare now, preventing the crawler from working reliably
+- [change] Ecosia search disabled by default - They use some kind of bot detector now, preventing the crawler from working once caught
+- [change] Now uses an ABSPATH global for file inclusions and paths
+- [change] More discrete TV Show and Movie result detection in text search
+- [tweak] Filter for eztv search, only include eztv if the search term starts with 'tt' (case insensitive)
+- [tweak] Better ecosia link formatting to (hopefully) not get blocked by their bot detector
+- [tweak] cURL headers to be (even) more browser-like
+- [fix] Variable $url sometimes empty for certain torrent results
+- [fix] Blocked category filter for YTS results now actually works

 1.2.1 - January 15, 2024
 - [new] Merge identical downloads (determined by info hash) from different torrent sites that provide hashes
 - [new] Option to cache to flat files instead of APCu, files stored in /cache/ folder